Ando Money Review: Banking to Fight Climate Change

 The 5.00% APY rate applies on the first $5,000 each month, which can help you make over $20 each month, provided the total $5,000 balance is available in your account.

-When it comes to transferring money into your Ando accounts, you have two options available to you.
+When transferring money into your Ando accounts, you have two options:

 Since these are the only two options available, you might want to hold on to your existing bank account unless you feel this is something you can do without easily.

-While the app does offer the facility to pay bills, you cannot deposit checks.
+While the app does offer the ability to pay bills, you cannot deposit checks.
 This missing feature might be a deal-breaker if you receive payments via checks, which you naturally want to cash.

 Fees

-While this is undoubtedly great, do keep in mind that the account does not have many of the features that you’ll find in the more traditional bank accounts – so it cuts both ways.
+While this is undoubtedly great, keep in mind that the account does not have many of the features you’ll find in the more traditional bank accounts – so it cuts both ways.

 Getting Started

-Signing up with Ando is super easy.
-As you might imagine, you can complete the entire process online, with Ando being an online bank.
-Accounts can be opened by any US citizen who’s 18 years or older.
+During our Ando Money Review found that signing up with Ando is easy.
+As you might imagine, you can complete the entire process online since it’s an online bank.
+To open an account, you must be a U.S. citizen and 18 years or older.

 Security

-Ando has a security policy that hits all of the basic requirements.
-While the policy they have published on their website is not very extensive, it does tell us that the app uses 128-bit AES encryption, which makes it pretty secure.
+Ando has a security policy that meets all of the basic requirements.
+They use 128-bit AES encryption, which makes it pretty secure.

 As mentioned earlier, deposits are insured by the FDIC for up to $250,000.
 Ando does not hold the insurance itself, but instead, they’re insured through Community Federal Savings Banks, also known as CFSB for short.